Find Schools

 • Oversee construction and renovation projects to improve efficiency and to ensure that facilities meet environmental, health, and security standards, and comply with government regulations.

-These are the skills Administrative Services Managers say are the most useful in their careers:
+Below is a list of the skills most Administrative Services Managers say are important on the job.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.